 This page provides an overview of how channels can be synchronized by using the

-SBSMChannelCollection is a class that subscribes to channel-related events through the
+ChannelCollection is a view adapter that subscribes to channel-related events through the

-SBSMChannelCollectionDelegate.
-Because the delegate listens to both cached events and real-time events, it can be leveraged to direct view implementation.
+ChannelCollectionHandler.
+As the handler listens to both cached events and real-time events, it can be leveraged to direct view implementation.

-For example, if SyncManager receives a real-time event that the current user left a channel, it creates a collection event which has the remove action for the channel and delivers it to the collection delegate.
-At the same time, cached events are also delivered to the delegate.
+For example, if SyncManager receives a real-time event that the current user left a channel, it creates a collection event which has the remove action for the channel and delivers it to the collection handler.
+At the same time, cached events are also delivered to the handler.
 The collection uses the

 The following shows how to initialize and use a

-In the above sample, the collection sets the collection delegate to listen to channel events and call the
+In the above sample, the collection sets the collection handler to listen to channel events and call the

-SyncManager listens to real-time events from the Chat SDK in order to apply changes and notify the current user.
+SyncManager listens to real-time events from the Chat SDK to apply changes and notify the current user.
 Below is the list of real-time channel events that SyncManager listens to through the

 Real-time channel events